Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dbacontact.md

 <!-- theme: info -->
 >**POST** `/maintenance`

-The `AMEND_RESERVE` maintenance type must be used, and `merchant_reference` must be provided to create the case.
+The `CHANGE_DBA_CONTACT` maintenance type must be used, and `merchant_reference` must be provided to create the case.

 This returns a `maintenance_reference`, unique to this case which can then be updated.